Feds Seek Public Comment on Grizzly Reintroduction Proposals for North Cascades

 Grizzly bears have been listed as threatened under the federal Endangered Species Act since 1975.
 In Washington, they are considered endangered.
 Last week, federal officials unveiled their draft plan to reintroduce grizzlies in North Central Washington.

-At nearly 10,000 acres, Washington’s North Cascades Grizzly ecosystem is one of the largest contiguous blocks of land in the Lower 48, but it’s been more than 20 years since anyone spotted a grizzly bear there.
+At nearly 10,000 square miles, Washington’s North Cascades Grizzly ecosystem is one of the largest contiguous blocks of land in the Lower 48, but it’s been more than 20 years since anyone verified a grizzly bear sighting there.

 Since 2015, they’ve been working with the National Park Service on a plan to reintroduce the gregarious predators in the North Cascades.

-Note: Editor's note: this story was updated and corrected after initial publication and broadcast.